mliew21396/remote-work-u2/week-6/5-inheritance/README.md

 Method | Method's Responsibility
 --------|---------------------
-`add_student` | Add a student to the cohort `remove_student` | Remove a student from the cohort `currently_in_phase` | Calculates phase based on date `graduated?` | Checks whether the cohort has graduated from DBC- returns boolean
+`add_student` | Add a student to a cohort `remove_student` | Remove a student from a cohort `currently_in_phase` | Calculates phase (0, 1, 2, or 3) based on date
+`graduated?` | Checks whether the cohort has graduated from DBC and returns a boolean

-NOTE: it may be useful to also learn a bit about Ruby's `Date` and `Time` classes for this challenge.
+NOTES: It may be useful to also learn a bit about Ruby's `Date` and `Time` classes for this challenge.
+You will probably want to think about how you want to model a `Student` object as well.

 If you want to add any other attributes or methods, feel free to do so!

 ## Release 2: Write your [Initial Solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)

 Use what you know about classes and inheritance to build these two classes based on your pseudocode.
+The methods should work.

 ## Release 3: Write [Driver Code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md)